 The probate court does not actually hear the merits of wrongful death claims, however.
 Instead, your wrongful death claim would be brought by a lawsuit filed in one of Connecticut’s superior courts.

 Our wrongful death attorneys will first attempt to resolve the claim with the responsible person’s insurance company.
 If the insurance company is unreasonable, or the matter does not settle, then a lawsuit may become necessary.
-While we attempt to resolve matters before undergoing the sometimes expensive and lengthy process of filing a lawsuit in Connecticut superior court, we will not allow insurance companies to undervalue your claim or attempt to settle for pennies on the dollar.
+While we attempt to resolve matters before undergoing the sometimes expensive and lengthy process of filing a lawsuit in Connecticut superior court, we won’t allow insurance companies to undervalue your claim or attempt to settle for pennies on the dollar.
 When it comes time to fight, then we fight.
-And, we don’t wait.
+And, we do not wait.

 If the matter does settle, then the Connecticut probate court will approve the settlement and the estate can be closed.